danomatika/loaf/README.md

 If everything went Ok, you should now be able to open the generated project and build/run the example.

-### OSX
+### macOS

+If the project was regenerated using the OF ProjectGenerator, the openFrameworks-Info.plist file was overwritten and these changes can be reversed with:

+    git checkout openFrameworks-Info.plist

-Open the Xcode project, select the "loaf Release" scheme, and hit "Run".
-Once build, the loaf.app is found in the `bin` directory.
+Next, open the Xcode project, select the "loaf Release" scheme, and hit "Run".
+Once built, the loaf.app is found in the `bin` directory.

 ### Linux